13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 The best size wood/logs tend to be between 6 and 6.5 inches long.

-The Mini Me Tiny Stove is another option altogether – this burner can burn for up to 12 hours.
-That’s because it burns compressed/densified logs rather than wood.
+The Mini Me Tiny Stove is another option altogether that can burn for up to 12 hours.
+It burns compressed/densified logs rather than wood.

 2. Bricks As A Thermal Conductor